-Prof. Hans Beushausen is a researcher, lecturer and consultant in the fields of structural engineering, construction material technology, structural condition assessment, and concrete repair technology at the University of Cape Town.
-He is a member of the Concrete Materials & Structural Integrity Research Unit (CoMSIRU) at UCT, which focuses on infrastructure performance and renewal research.
+Prof. Hans Beushausen is a researcher, lecturer, and consultant in the fields of structural engineering, construction material technology, structural condition assessment, and concrete repair technology in the Department of Civil Engineering at the University of Cape Town and Director of the Concrete Materials and Structural Integrity Research Unit (CoMSIRU).
+He is a Fellow of RILEM and Chairman of the RILEM Development Advisory Committee, as well as Head of the fib National Member Group South Africa.